What is Making Tax Digital – April 2019

 MTD for VAT rules applies from 1 April 2019, so 31 March 2019 is the earliest date on which you can test your annual turnover.
 For example;

-A Ltd. Company registered with turnover more than 85K on 1 March to 31 May.
+A Ltd. Company registered with turnover more than 85K from 1 March to 31 May.
 Then A Ltd. must comply with MTD for VAT from 1 June 2019.

 B Ltd. Company registered on 1 September 2019, then B Ltd. must reconcile with MTD for VAT from 1 September, as its taxable turnover is likely to exceed 85K until 31 July 2019,